badj/playwright-poc/README.md

 This project contains a Playwright functional journey test to verify multiple areas of the e-commerce checkout flow:

 - Search for an item in the store.
-- View a product from search results.
+- View a product from the search results.
-- Select color and age options from dropdowns.
+- Select colour and age options from the dropdowns.
 - Increase item quantity.
 - Proceed to the cart.
 - Verify cart details, including: